digital-asset/daml/triggers/simulations/acs-growth.rst

 This use-case assumes that the :doc:`development instructions <development.rst>` have been followed to setup your development and simulation environment.

 .. note::
   By default, we use the open source version of Canton in our Scalatest based simulations.
-This version of Canton is single threaded and so has different performance characteristics to the enterprise version of Canton.
+This version of Canton performs:

+  - sequential transaction processing
+  - and, due to some hard coded resource limits, is more likely to rate limit ledger command submissions.

+  The enterprise version of Canton does not have these limitations.

 Our simulation use-cases will use the Daml ``Cat`` template: